 The thing is, all chords built from the notes C, D, E, F, G, A and B will sound fine when put together in chord progressions.
 C, Dm, Em, F, G, Am and Bdim consists all of notes from the C major scale.

 It's also good to know which notes that belongs to the scales of the chords if you want to use embellishments in your playing.
 (Watch a video with guitar embellishment).

 So, you can say that chords are a group of tones belonging to a scale.
 When you know the scale and how the notes are arranged on the fretboard you can catch on to the related chords.

-The scales are often easy to learn on the guitar because they are of the same structure, often referred to as a "box", and can be moved to another fret starting on another root note.
-All scales in the same category have the same interval formula, this become even more apparent if you are learning piano scales.
+The scales are often easy to learn on the guitar because they are of the same patterns, often referred to as a "box", and can be moved to another fret starting on another root note.
+All scales in a certain category have the same interval formula, this become even more apparent if you are learning piano scales.

 Chords and scales are often combined in a musical piece.
 Sometimes we say that we play a scale over a chord.
 This means that the rhythm guitar for example plays the G7 chord, and the lead guitar is playing the G pentatonic scale.
 So when the chord changes next time, the scale changes to (although it's possible to use the same scale over many different chords as long they are related).